Ten Steps to a Successful Mississippi 4-H S.A.F.E.T.Y. Program

 - Draw advanced participants in the program into junior leadership and coaching roles.

-From start to finish, the process of developing a local 4-H Shooting Sports Program should take a minimum of 3 to 6 months.
+From start to finish, the process of developing a local 4-H S.A.F.E.T.Y.
+Program should take a minimum of 3 to 6 months.
 Later, programs become increasingly easier, and a flow of new leaders develops naturally.
-Be sure to share new ideas with your state through newsletters and other communication media.
+Be sure to share new ideas with your state through newsletters and other forms of communication.
 Your innovation may result in success for other areas.